 5. Communication is the mantra

 Communication is the most important aspect for a successful experience when it comes to service providers.
 Translation is no exception.
 You are the expert on your brand and your products, so you have to share this information with your translation partner.
-And your translation partner is the expert on their field, so they have to advise you and guide you on every part of the process.
+And your trusted professional is the expert in his or her field of translation, so he or she can advise and guide you through every part of the process.

 Translation is not negotiable if you want to reach foreign markets, but it can be painful if not managed correctly.
 By taking these few points into account, your experience will run smoothly and the results will certainly stand out.